vroby65/pixelart/README.md

 # pixelart
-this is a simple pixel artprogram to use in site or download and open with a browser
+this is a simple pixel art
+program to use in site or download and open with a browser